Claude Code Plugins

 name blog-fact-checking

 description Verify claims against referenced sources.
-Use when checking if blog content accurately represents external resources, APIs, or documentation.
+Checks if blog content accurately represents external resources, APIs, or documentation.
+Trigger phrases: "fact check", "verify", "check claims", "verify claims", "check sources", "verify sources"

 Fact Checking